Open-STEM/IntroToRoboticsV2/course/measuring_distance/obstacle_avoidance.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Even though we're turning around after detecting an object, you should notice that your robot is getting stuck in a cycle.
-Because the robot is turning 180 degrees, it is often turning back into the object that it just detected.
+Because the robot is turning 180 degrees, it often turns back into the object it just detected.
 To fix this, many
-robots like IRobot's Roomba use a simple algorithm known as "bump and run".
+robots like iRobot's Roomba use a simple algorithm known as "bump and run."
 If you bump into an object, instead of turning 180
-degrees, the robot should turn away from it at a random angle to increase the chance that it'll explore a new area.
+degrees, the robot should turn away from it at a random angle to increase the chance it'll explore a new area.

-However, if the robot were to turn a completely random angle, there would be a chance the robot barely turns at all if the random
+However, if the robot were to turn to a completely random angle, there would be a chance the robot barely turns at all if the random
 number is small.
-So, we'd want to give a reasonable random range of angles for the robot to pick from.
+So, we'd want to give the robot a reasonable random range of angles to pick from.

 .. tab-set::